wp-plugins/hidpi-gravatars/readme.txt

 Pages that were cached prior to activating HiDPI Gravatars will need to be refreshed.
 Empty the cache to make sure the new Gravatars will appear.

+HiDPI Gravatars is *not* compatible with any Gravatar caching plugins.

 == Other Gravatar Plugins ==

 HiDPI Gravatars might not detect customized Gravatar functions in other plugins.
-For extra flexibility, I made it possible for a theme or plugin to trigger the HiDPI Gravatars on a specific page using this code:

-`
-<?php define('MIQRO_HIDPI_THIS_PAGE', TRUE); ?>

-`
-For most websites this will *not* be necessary.

-Plugin authors: If you are not implementing the WordPress [get_avatar](http://codex.wordpress.org/Function_Reference/get_avatar) filter, then you will need to add my code (as above) whenever a Gravatar is output.
-Either method should make your plugin compatible.
-Note, however, only the get_avatar filter is ajax compatible.

-In any case, HiDPI Gravatars is *not* compatible with any Gravatar cache plugins.
+As of version 1.4, HiDPI Gravatars relies on the WordPress [get_avatar](http://codex.wordpress.org/Function_Reference/get_avatar) filter.
+Custom avatar generators that avoid or disable this filter will be ignored by HiDPI Gravatars.